cschpc/isc-student-cluster-competition-2025/documentation/seissol_manual_installations.md

 cd ..
 ```

-## Prepare your setup:
+## Prepare your setup (on the competition cluster):

-Activate the module system and load the following modules:
+Go to the competition cluster, activate the module system there and load the following modules:

 ```
 init-modules